cognophile/prontostoreus/README.md

 Then run all migrations to create the database schema on a per-component basis.
 These must be run in order of component:
 1. Location
+2. Customer Details
-2. Application
+3. Application
-3. Submission
+4. Submission
-4. Confirmation
+5. Confirmation

 - Check status: `bin/cake migrations -p status <name>Component`
 - Migrate up: `bin/cake migrations -p migrate <name>Component`